Americans Rely on Credit Cards to Make Ends Meet As 64% Admit to Living Paycheck to Paycheck

 It isn’t always possible to make more money.
 But, fortunately, there are other ways to fight rising inflation that may help consumers feel less financial stress:

 - Ditch your debt.
-While getting out of debt on a low income can be a challenge, it’s possible — and it can pay dividends in freeing up your money for other purposes.
+While paying off debt on low income can be a challenge, it’s possible — and it can pay dividends in freeing up your money for other purposes.
 Once you have an emergency fund saved up, you’ll be less vulnerable to falling deeply into credit card debt, which can help keep this constant financial drain plugged for good.
 (Although it may sound counterintuitive, a debt consolidation loan could help!)

 - Lower your regular expenses.
 If you can’t make more money, the next best thing is to figure out how to spend less — which means coupon-clipping, bargain-hunting and shopping around.
 Taking the time to figure out where to get better grocery prices or lower car insurance premiums “can really help,” Schulz says.
 “It’s old advice and may sound completely obvious, but it works.”